ThoughtWorks-SEA/developer-training/docs/html&css/css-basics.md

 If the default inheritance rule does not work for you in a specific situation, you can explicitly specify that an element needs (or doesn't need) to inherit property from its ancestor.

-For example, you can add a CSS rule on a div to force it inherits the border property from its parent.
+For example, you can add a CSS rule on a div to force it to inherit the border property from its parent.

 ```css
 div {